 - Hot Water Steam: Boil water in an open vessel, add a tsp of turmeric powder or Eucalyptus oil(1-2 drops) in it.
 Cover your head with a towel while covering the vessel.
 Take this hot water steam in the morning and evening for 10-15mins to cure blocked/stuffy nose and/or Chest congestion.

 A simple Tulsi leaf decoction will also work wonders in reducing the effects of Common Cold.
-We hope this article was helpful to you!
-For more on staying healthy during the monsoon season, check out Healthy Reads or ask an expert by subscribing for personalized health coaching here: https://goqiiapp.page.link/bsr
+If this article helped you, let us know in the comments below!
+Find more articles on staying healthy during the monsoon season here or speak to an expert by subscribing for personalized health coaching here.